ibm-cloud-docs/vpc/block_storage_vpc_view.md

 ### Extra properties for boot volumes
 {: #viewvol-boot}

-When you request to view details of boot volumes, two extra properties are returned in a `GET /volumes` and `GET /volumes/{id}` response.
+When you request to view details of boot volumes, a couple of extra properties are returned in a `GET /volumes` and `GET /volumes/{id}` response.

 * The `active` property indicates whether the virtual server instance to which a volume is attached is running or stopped.
 When `active = true`, the instance is running and operations that require a running instance such as creating an [image from that boot volume](/docs/vpc?topic=vpc-create-ifv#image-from-volume-vpc-api) also work.